Designing the Workflow

 • FQDN or IP Address: Displays the domain name or IPv4 address and port number.

-• Windows Domain Name: Displays the Windows Domain Name in formats such as dc=domain, dc=ruckuswireless, dc=com, or dc=ldap dc=com.
+• Windows Domain Name: Displays the Windows Domain Name in formats such as dc=domain, dc=ruckuswireless, or dc=com.

 • Admin Password: Displays the password in dotted format with an icon to reveal it.